So what do you need to know?

 We won’t share your data

 Very occasionally we’ll use a freelance or contractor to help with some of the work we’re doing.
 It should be obvious that we only use people who we think are good, so there’s really no reason to be concerned.
 And besides we only share ‘data’ that we definitely need to share in order to do the job.
+While they are working for us it’s just like it being shared with a normal employee.

 The only time I can really conceive of sharing your data in a way that you wouldn’t like is if the cops or government come calling and demand to see it.
 I’m going to comply.
 Wouldn’t you?